The decision point

 The thing most people underestimate is how good the personal position already is.
 A natural person selling a primary residence disregards the first R3 million of gain, and is taxed on the rest at an effective CGT rate of just 18% (a 40% inclusion against a 45% top marginal rate).
 Neither shelter survives a move into a company or an ordinary trust.

-Exclusions include a R3 000 000 gain or loss on the disposal of a primary residence, and an annual exclusion of R50 000 granted to individuals and special trusts.
+The following are some of the specific exclusions: R3 000 000 gain or loss on the disposal of a primary residence; … Annual exclusion of R50 000 capital gain or capital loss is granted to individuals and special trusts …

-Note — The R3 million primary-residence exclusion and the R50,000 annual exclusion belong to natural persons (and special trusts).
+Note — The R3 000 000 primary-residence exclusion and the R50 000 annual exclusion belong to natural persons (and special trusts).
 An ordinary trust and a company get neither.

 So an ordinary trust pays CGT at an effective 36% (an 80% inclusion against the flat 45% trust rate) and a company at 21.6% (80% inclusion against 27%) — twice or half-as-much-again the individual rate, with no R3 million shelter on a home.
 The structure can claw some of that back through the conduit principle by vesting gains in beneficiaries, but only where the attribution rules do not loop the gain back to the founder — which they generally do while children are minors.